top of page

 Typical Price Ranges

-While prices vary by location, experience of your seamstress and dress complexity, alterations are described by most boutique stores to be on average £300 - £500.
-For brides to be knowing the cost of alterations, budgeting for this expense early can prevent surprises and include this in their overall wedding budget.
+While prices vary by location, experience of your seamstress, and dress complexity, alterations are typically described by most boutique stores to be on average £300 - £500.
+For brides-to-be, budgeting for this expense early can prevent surprises and should be included in their overall wedding budget.

 How to Prepare for Alterations and Manage Costs